 Is your garden hose ruining the look of your garden?
 Don’t know how to store it to make it look pretty?

 I know what you mean!
 We can all admit that garden hoses look kind of unsightly when lying all twisted and tangled on the lawn.
-Despite their appearance, we still love them because they make watering plants a whole lot easier, especially if they are the non-kink type.
+Despite their appearance, we still love them because they make watering plants a whole lot easier, especially if they are the non-kink type, which is my personal favorite.

 That’s exactly why I have decided to put together a list of garden hose storage ideas — to help you make your garden more beautiful just like I did mine!
 Number 5 is my favorite, and I am sure you will like it too!
 Let’s get to it!